Theory of post-jamming rigidity in feedback-regulated cellular packings: Affine and excess-mode mechanics Affine and excess-mode mechanics

 \subsection{Flux partition, arrest pressure, and plateau moduli}

-During a small interval $\dd t$, let each unconstrained bud gain added area $\dd a$.
+During a small growth increment, let each unconstrained bud gain added area $\dd a$.
 Approximating the nonrattler density by $n_J$, the unconstrained sector contributes $n_Ju\,\dd a$ to $\dd\phi$, while the compressed sector contributes $n_J(1-u)\chi_c\,\dd a$.
 Summing the two gives

 The fraction of the total density increment that enters the compressed sector is therefore

 Because unconstrained buds grow into available void space without loading existing contacts, only the compressed-sector increment directly loads the force-bearing network.
 Writing $\dd\phi_c=\lambda_c\,\dd\phi$ and using the bulk modulus from Eq.~\eqref{eqS:Bext},